This is the third post which resulted from a simple question my lady-wfe asked at a local tester meeting recently.

 This same logic is often applied to testing.
 I believe that it is at the heart of the “automate everything” and “reduce manual testing by x% per year”.
 On some levels, it makes sense to do things as efficiently as possible.

 What happens when it is not possible to reduce manual testing by whatever that magical percentage is?
-Many of those same companies will tie performance measures to these other goals.
+Many of those same companies will tie performance measures to the

 Did you reduce the testing by the magic percent?
 No?
 Too bad.